thiscouldbebetter/MediaLibrary/Readme.md

-Image Library
+Media Library
 =============

-A collection of images that are either in the public domain or whose copyright belongs to This Could Be Better.
+A collection of media files whose content is either in the public domain or copyrighted by This Could Be Better.